MINI Electric interior & comfort

 MINI Electric dashboard

 The MINI’s dashboard is not without appeal.
 After all, it’s simple to operate and there’s genuine functionality in the iDrive-style infotainment controller.
 It’s just that alongside more modern rivals like the Honda e, it feels a little dated inside.
 Quality is good, however; the MINI’s cabin seems built to last.

 Alongside the central infotainment screen, there’s a new digital instrument cluster, but the display isn’t as high-tech or customisable as the systems in modern Audi and Volkswagen models.
-That said, it offers all the necessary features and information in an easy-to-read format, so it’s unlikely many buyers will resent the lack of adjustability.
+That said, it offers all the necessary features and information in an easy-to-read format and presented on a smart-looking frameless readout.

 Equipment, options & accessories

 The MINI Electric is available in three easy-to-understand specification levels.
 They don’t quite mirror the standard car’s Classic, Sport and Exclusive trims; instead, they're called Level 1, 2 and 3.
 The basic Level 1 car represents the best value for money.
 It gets a 6.5-inch sat nav, Apple CarPlay and MINI Connected, which offers up live information like charging-point availability and current traffic conditions.
 This version also boasts the digital cockpit display, cruise control and two-zone climate control.

 Level 2, for another £2,000, adds the Driving Assistance Package with speed-limit and traffic-sign information, city collision mitigation for pedestrians and high-beam assistance.
 It also adds a rear-view camera and heated part-leatherette seats.
 Choosing this trim also opens up additional paint and wheel options.